pingidentity/terraform-provider-pingdirectory/docs/resources/default_local_db_composite_index.md

 - `index_filter_pattern` (String) A filter pattern that identifies which entries to include in the index.
 - `prime_index` (Boolean) Indicates whether the server should load the contents of this index into memory when the backend is being opened.
 - `prime_internal_nodes_only` (Boolean) Indicates whether to only prime the internal nodes of the index database, rather than priming both internal and leaf nodes.
-- `type` (String) The type of Local DB Composite Index resource.
-Options are ['local-db-composite-index']

 ### Read-Only